 Heath Goldman is a culinary editor at Food Network.

-Make a big batch of guac, and a couple hours later, the once-vibrant green surface has turned a murky greenish-brownish color.
+Make a big batch of guac (see a detailed step-by-step here), and a couple hours later, the once-vibrant green surface has turned a murky greenish-brownish color.
 The next day, the leftovers are even browner.
 It seems like leftover guacamole is destined for brownness.
 We’re here to dive into the science of why that happens and whether those less than appealing leftovers are bad for you.

 Why Does Guacamole Turn Brown?